Welcome to the Rosemont Community Center

 Dedicating the Building

-The Community Center, which is more than 73,000 square feet in size and extends from the current Cardinal Hall, will provide the campus with informal gathering spaces, and areas for large and formal events.
+The Community Center, which is more than 73,000 square feet in size and extends from the current Cardinal Hall, provides the campus with informal gathering spaces, and areas for large and formal events.
 A generous anonymous donor chose to grant their earned naming rights to President Hirsh, resulting in the Center’s designation as the “Sharon Latchaw Hirsh Community Center.”

 The Center will also house all of the offices for Student Life/Residence Life, the College’s bookstore, expanded dining areas, five new smart classrooms, multiple study rooms, a conference room for group meetings, and a brand new fitness center.